glouw/andvaranaut/README.md

     SDL2-devel

-This project started as a self-study to fast compiling scalable C software with fast link time optimization and maximum system portability.
-It is now a Rogue-Lite Dungeon Crawler.
+Andvaranaut builds fast on Windows, Linux, and MacOS and avoids OpenGL cross platform hell thanks to its unique software graphics engine.

-Game mechanics are now being implemented.
+Game mechanics are inspired by DnD's 5e Dungeon Master's Guide.

 Source wise: